 1.3.
-Aggregating with the FFT-A Brief Review
+Aggregating with the FFT-A brief Review

 Before introducing the complication of the dependence between two coverages, we will briefly review the Fast Fourier Transform (FFT) technique for evaluating a standard collective risk model.
-Appendix C provides a more detailed review.

-In order to compute the aggregate loss distribution using the FFT, the severity distribution is expressed as a probability vector1 $x = (x_0, x_1, ..., x{n-1})$.
-Each element x_k is the probability of a claim having size ck, where c is a scaling constant.
+In order to compute the aggregate loss distribution using the FFT, the severity distribution is expressed as a probability vector $x = (x_0, x_1, ..., x_n)$ .
+Each element $x_k$ is the probability of a claim having size ck, where c is a scaling constant.

-The distribution of the claim counts N is incorporated with the use of its Probability Generating Function (PGF)
+The distribution of the claim counts N is incorporated with the use of its Probability Generating Function (PGF).

-$$PGF(t) = E(t^{N}).$$ (1.4)
+$$PGF(t) = E(t^N) \tag{1.4}$$

 The frequency and severity components are put together using a standard FFT technique.
-Denoting the FFT and its inverse as FFT(x) and IFFT(x), respectively, the probability vector for the aggregate losses is computed as
+Denoting the FFT and its inverse as FFT(x) and IFFT(x) respectively, the probability vector for the aggregate losses is computed as

-$$z = (z_0, z_1, \dots, z{n-1}) = \text{IFFT}(\text{PGF}(\text{FFT}(x))).$$ (1.5)
+$$z = (z_0, z_1, ..., z_n) = IFFT(PGF(FFT(x))).$$ (1.5)